The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/pcc-mounting/_index.md

 ## Power

-Earlier in the GitBook we covered wiring the PCC buck converter.
+Earlier in the documentation we covered wiring the PCC buck converter.
 Now it's time for us to connect the power leads from the buck converter to the PCC.
 This will allow the PCC to be powered from the VRC drone's battery.
 There's a good chance your power leads are too short to reach the PCC once